questdb/questdb/CONTRIBUTING.md

 ### Setting up Java and `JAVA_HOME`

-Java Home is required by Maven.
-It is possible to have multiple version of Java on the same platform.
-Please set up `JAVA_HOME` to point to Java 11.
+`JAVA_HOME` is required by Maven.
+It is possible to have multiple versions of Java on the same platform.
+Please set up `JAVA_HOME` to point to Java 11 or later.
 Other versions of Java may not work.
 If you are new to Java please check that `JAVA_HOME` is pointing to the root of Java directory:
 `C:\Users\me\dev\jdk-11.0.8` and **not** `C:\Users\me\dev\jdk-11.0.8\bin\java`.

-Linux/OSX
+Linux/OS X

 ```bash
 export JAVA_HOME="/path/to/java/"